Microwave Buying Guide

 by Staff Writer

-Microwaves have become one of the most essential kitchen appliances in a home.
-Appliances like microwaves are designed to make our lives easier, shorten prep and cook times and make clean up a snap; microwave ovens are a huge timesaver.
+Microwaves have become one of the most essential kitchen appliances.
+They're designed to make our lives easier by shortening prep and cook times.
 Microwaves make defrosting foods easy and warming up leftovers temptingly fast.
-This microwave buying guide will guide you through the many features and options in the world of microwaves so you can pop some popcorn and enjoy your newest kitchen appliance that much sooner.
+This microwave buying guide will guide you through the features and options available, so you can choose the best microwave oven for your kitchen.

-Over-the-range or built-in microwaves: Built-in microwaves are mounted directly into the cabinetry of the kitchen.
-If your cabinets have space for a built-in microwave, go for it; you'll save valuable counter space with this microwave style.
+Built-in microwaves are mounted directly into the cabinetry of the kitchen.
+If your cabinets have space for an under-cabinet microwave, go for it; you'll save valuable counter space with this microwave style.
 Some over-the-range microwaves even have venting systems incorporated into the bottom, adding another helpful appliance to your kitchen.

-Compact microwave: This is the smallest microwave available, also called a portable microwave.
-Compact microwaves are a popular size of microwave oven.
+These are the smallest microwave available, also called portable microwaves.
+Compact microwaves are a popular size of microwave oven for dorms and small apartments.
 A typical compact microwave oven is no more than 18 inches wide, no more than 12 inches tall and about 14 inches or less deep.
 These microwave ovens are rated between 500 and 1000 watts of power and measure less than 1 cubic foot in capacity.

-Medium-capacity microwave: This is the family-size microwave.
+These are the typical family-size microwaves.
 It is somewhat larger than the compact microwaves.
 The width is typically 20 inches or more.
 The interior of a medium-size microwave typically holds between 1 and 1.5 cubic feet; the power runs from 1000 to 1500 watts.

-Large-capacity microwave: This microwave is capable of cooking a meal.
-With a size of well over 20 inches wide, as much as 20 inches deep and 12 inches or more high, this microwave oven can handle a 9-inch by 13-inch casserole dish or even a roast or turkey breast.
+These microwaves are capable of cooking a meal.
+With a size of well over 20 inches wide, as much as 20 inches deep and 12 inches or more high, they can handle a 9-inch by 13-inch casserole dish or even a roast or turkey breast.

-Convenience and safety: Look for timesaving features and settings for popular foods, such as potatoes and popcorn.
+Convenience features: Look for timesaving features and settings for popular foods, such as potatoes and popcorn.
 There are also safety lock features, which can keep children out of harm's way.

-Turntables: Definitely look for a microwave with a turntable.
-This useful feature helps to ensure that food cooks evenly.
+Turntables: A turntable helps to ensure that food cooks evenly.